lwx-amr/movies-restful-api/README.md

 - Database Sync: Sync genres and movies with TMDB data.
 - Validation: Comprehensive input validation for all endpoints.
 - Caching: Optimized with Redis for frequently accessed data.
+- Rate Limiting: The ability to rate limit user's requests if he hit a certain threshold
+- Custom Logging: Added file logging with a 5 files retain policy
 - Docker Support: Easily run the application using Docker.
 - API Documentation: Swagger documentation included for all endpoints.
 - Unit Tests: Achieved 95%+ test coverage.